- David Balch - Senior Web Developer

 Tom has a degree in Earth Sciences and a PGCE qualification in General Primary, both obtained from Oxford Brookes University.
 Before joining TALL, he worked on an online export, sales lead system for the Department of Trade and Industry.

-Sue joined TALL in April 2009 where her role is to ensure the smooth running of the office, provide administrative support for the team and contribute in variety of ways to TALL’s course development and course delivery activities.
+Sue joined TALL in April 2009 where her role is to ensure the smooth running of the office, provide administrative support for the team and contribute in a variety of ways to TALL’s course development and course delivery activities.

 Sue has a degree in modern languages from Oxford University and is a qualified librarian.
 Before joining TALL, she worked for a number of years as a library manager in further education.
-She is delighted to have achieved her long held ambition of moving into higher education.

 - Sean Faughnan - Director of TALL